RobertTalbert/linalg-diffeq/course-docs/standards-for-student-work.md

 | :--------: | :-------------------------------------------------------------------------------------------------------------------------------------------: |
 |  **Success**  | Every item on the form that is not marked "Optional" has a complete and good-faith response; and the form is submitted prior to the deadline. |
 | **Incomplete** |   **Either** there is a question whose response is left blank (and is not marked "Optional"), **or** the form is submitted late.                                                                                                                                          |
-**Update 2023-03-14:** Every Class Prep contains a Syllabus/Calendar Review question.
-Starting with the Class Prep for March 21, responses that have an incorrect answer for this Syllabus/Calendar Review question will be marked *Incomplete.*

 Important details on Class Prep: